 The Portuguese Association of Economic and Social History turns 40 and the date is a good motive to assess the evolution of this academic field and its prospects.
 Economic and Social History changed deeply between 1980 and 2020.
 Throughout this period, the discipline has progressively expanded its research interests beyond the old macro-narratives centred on economic growth or the concepts of social class or status.
 Although these topics continue to be well alive, the agenda of Economic and Social History has expanded to include new dimensions: institutions, education, inequality, firms, gender or ethnic groups.
-Thanks to this process, the discipline has established links with other academic disciplines or approaches, such as economics, sociology, anthropology, environmental studies or cultural history.
 Due to the open nature of the subject of this year’s conference, we invite all researchers in economic and social history to submit proposal for panels or individual papers on the topics they are currently developing, thus showcasing the thematic richness that defines this academic field today.
 As is usual in APHES’ conferences, proposal or panels on any historical period are accepted.

 The 19th World Congress in Paris will be held in Paris on July 25-30 2021.
 The Congress will address “resources” as one of the main challenges of the contemporary world.
 The Congress will consider sessions on all the categories of resources, that is natural, material, immaterial and human (work and skill): water, air, energy, food products, raw materials, labour, capital, patents etc. To submit a session proposal you need to login below and will then be able to submit your proposal in a file.
 You'll have to give the name(s) of the organizer(s) and their institutional affiliation, a title for the session, and the prefered duration (single session of 90' or double session 2X90', successive or not).
 In addition, it is advised to provide a summary with a list of potential contributors and the title of their talk, if relevant.
 Only submissions in English will be accepted.
 You can access and modify your proposal until June 30, 2020.